deepanshuaggarwal51/NASSCOM-VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 #### 3. Get familiar to open-source EDA tools
 ##### OpenLANE directory structure in detail
-The image below shows the openlane directoty structure inside the openlane working directory:
+The image below shows the openlane directory structure inside the openlane working directory:

 ![alt text](<pics/Screenshot from 2025-05-23 11-46-39.png>)

 The two folders `drc_tests` and `vsdstdcelldesign` are added later by cloning the repositories and are explained in further sections.

-Here we are working in Sky130_fd_sc_hd PDK variant. where, "sky130" is process name or node name. "fd" stands for a foundary name (skyWater foundary)."sc" means standerd cell librery files and the last one "hd" stands for high density.
+Here we are working in the Sky130_fd_sc_hd PDK variant. where "sky130" is the process name or node name. "fd" stands for a foundry name (skywater foundry)."sc" means standard cell library files, and the last one "hd" stands for high density.

 For example, a particular variant `sky130_fd_sc_hd` contains many technology files like verilog, spice, techlef, meglef, mag, gds, cdl, lib, lef, etc. as shown below (level-1 contents).

 ![alt text](<pics/Screenshot from 2025-05-23 12-03-32.png>)

 ##### Design preparation step
-After entering into the openLANE working directory, we first type `docker` and then invoke the openLANE tool by executing the comand `./flow.tcl -interactive` for interactive openLANE flow.
-Where the tag `-interactive` is used for the interactive mode, where we will do step by step process. (see figure below)
+After entering into the openLANE working directory, we first type `docker` and then invoke the openLANE tool by executing the command `./flow.tcl -interactive` for interactive openLANE flow.
+Where the tag `-interactive` is used for the interactive mode, where we will do a step-by-step process. (see figure below)

 ![alt text](<pics/Screenshot from 2025-05-23 12-17-07.png>)

-Now, we need to first prepare the configurations files and set the environment variables for the design which we are insterested in.
-Before doing that, if we open the designs folder in openlane, there are many designs that are already built. (see figure below)
+Now, we need to first prepare the configuration files and set the environment variables for the design which we are interested in.
+Before doing that, if we open the designs folder in openLane, there are many designs that are already built. (see figure below)

 ![alt text](<pics/Screenshot from 2025-05-23 12-25-33.png>)

 For example, we open up the `picorv32a` design.
-In this design we can see that there are many files.
+In this design, we can see that there are many files.
 All of them are required to build the .gds file for picorv32a from its verilog file inside the `src`.

 ![alt text](<pics/Screenshot from 2025-05-23 12-46-05.png>)

 The `config.tcl` file contains some details about the design and sets up some environment variables.
-For example, clock period, clock port etc. Please note that, the latest version of openLANE still has the compatibility for `config.tcl` but they recommend to use `config.json`. (see [here](https://openlane.readthedocs.io/en/latest/reference/configuration_files.html))
+For example, clock period, clock port, etc. Please note that the latest version of openLANE still has compatibility for `config.tcl`, but they recommend using `config.json`. (see [here](https://openlane.readthedocs.io/en/latest/reference/configuration_files.html))

 ![alt text](<pics/Screenshot from 2025-05-23 12-37-07.png>)

-Now, we go back to the openlane command line tool window and prpare the files for design flow of `picorv32a`.
+Now, we go back to the openlane command line tool window and prepare the files for the design flow of `picorv32a`.
 To do the design preparation for a design, we invoke the command `prep -design picorv32a`.

 ![alt text](<pics/Screenshot from 2025-05-23 12-50-33.png>)